 With Recruiting, TPD’s results were tangible, as several positions were filled with the expertise of our team.

 On a deeper level, TPD collected meaningful data from employees and managers about what makes the client an employer of choice, and why they enjoy working for them.
 With this information, TPD helped the client attract top talent using real value propositions.

 With the information gathered from the employee engagement survey, TPD helped the startup develop a leadership program, and eliminate the top-down leadership style that was causing culture issues within the organization.

 TPD continues to partner with this client build an open and positive company culture, while also ensuring the organization stays competitive in the Recruiting market by improving its employer brand.

 In addition, TPD is implementing a performance management system for the client, where employees set quarterly objectives to guarantee clarity around the top priorities for each quarter.
 When each individual understands their contribution to a company's strategic objectives, there tends to be greater cohesion and trust throughout an organization.

-Interesting in learning more about TPD HR Solutions - Find us right here!
+Interesting in learning more about TPD HR Solutions for your company - Schedule a Meeting!